 - Environmental factors – exposure to toxic chemicals such as benzene may marginally increase the risk of MDS, but such exposure is now uncommon.

 Signs and symptoms of MDS

-About one in five (20%) MDS patients have no signs or symptoms and are often diagnosed by chance as a result of a routine blood test.
-Low levels of blood cells cause the main symptoms of MDS.
-These symptoms include:
+Some MDS patients have no signs or symptoms and are diagnosed by chance from a routine blood test.

 Types of MDS

-There are six types of adult MDS in the WHO 2016 system which are:
+There are six broad types of MDS included in the current 2016 classification.
+These are:

 Prognostic Scoring System